Critical Grace Theory

 Have you heard of critical race theory?
 Have you heard of critical gender theory?
 Have you heard of critical equality theory?
 All of these theories are being talked about in the media, universities, governments, and businesses.
 It is not surprising that Christian Leaders Institute would respond and put a free mini-course together to respond to the critical theory from a Christian worldview.

 At Christian Leaders Institute everyone is invited to take courses free of charge.
-At Christian Leaders College, we offer low-cost college credentials that give more opportunities to more people to learn, grow and thrive as image-bearers of God.
+At CLI’s Leadership Excellence School, we offer low-cost college credentials that give more opportunities to more people to learn, grow and thrive as image-bearers of God.

 Critical theory narrative attacks the grand narrative of Christianity.
 While it is not always Marxist, it does tend to see Christianity as a false narrative.
 As active Christians and ministers who believe the Bible as the Word of God, we believe in the Critical Grace theory as we evaluate ourselves, society, and the ideologies of our cultures.